L.A.’s Incentive for Urban Farming Fails to Take Root

-CityLab’s recent reporting about the Urban Agriculture Incentive Zone policy in L.A. demonstrates this unfortunate truth.
+CityLab’s recent reporting (see below) about the Urban Agriculture Incentive Zone policy in L.A. demonstrates this unfortunate truth.
 This innovative policy, which other cities have also adopted, is failing to get urban agriculture onto undeveloped property at the rate many had hoped.
 The tax incentives that the policy provides these property owners to allow farmers and gardeners temporary use of their land don’t seem to be doing the trick.

 Policy does little more than sit on a shelf somewhere unless it is properly implemented, and the article makes clear that a lack of coordinated and efficient implementation has been a major contributing factor to the Incentive Zone’s few success stories.
 Just look at the *correction at the bottom: no staff were tasked with handling applications for this program until a couple months ago.
 And no system was put in place to connect potential farmers with property owners.